phpmanager/docs/getting-started/installation.rst

 This article describes how to install PHP Manager for IIS on Windows.

-.. contents:: In this article:
-  :local:
-  :depth: 1

 Supported Platforms
 -------------------
 Make sure you are using a supported Windows release.
 More information can be